89th Annual Beaux Arts Ball

 After a few years, a more formal evening event that included dancing, entertainment, children's games, adult card games, and a meal was introduced.
 Over the years, the Art Association has adapted the Ball to the times, but has kept this Springfield tradition.
 During the Depression, ticket prices were lowered and formal dresses were made optional.
 The Ball was cancelled during the WWII years, then two Balls were held in 1948 to recover.

 Today this family celebration recognizes members, donors, and volunteers who give their time, talents, and support to sustain and enrich the SAA.
 The children of the most supportive members become King and Queen.
-The children of the Edwards Place Society, Benefactor, Sustainer, and Patron level members are eligible to join the Court.
+The children of the Sustainer III, Sustainer II, Sustainer I, Patron, and Family/Dual level members are eligible to join the Court.
 Today, members and non-members attend this formal dinner, dance, and auction to support the mission of the SAA.

 SAA Collective Gallery